-Percentage Calculator is an online calculator to calculate percentages instantly.
+Percentage Calculators below are online calculators to calculate percentages instantly.

 How to use: Enter your value in the calculator fields and click 'Calculate' to get the result.
 To reset the calculator, click the red 'Reset' icon.

 Percentages are similar to fractions with an important difference.
 In fractions the whole is represented by the denominator (e.g. the number 5 in the fraction of 1/5).
 In percentages, the whole is represented by the number 100.
 In fact, 'per cent' means 'per 100' or 'for each 100'.

 Being able to calculate percentages isn't just necessary for school kids that need to pass their next math test.
 On this topic, from figuring out how much you should tip at a restaurant to knowing how much money you can save on that 70% sale at the store down the road.
 There are tons of real-life situations when this knowledge comes in handy that's why we're here to make your life a lot easier.
 After this article, you'll be a walking talking human calculator as we've got five useful tricks in calculating percentages!

 Before we start crunching numbers it's important to understand what exactly a percentage is.
 Mathematically, it's a way to express a number as a part of a whole.